 Getting Into Shape

 First, let’s take an inventory of your strengths and weaknesses to see if you’re in the right shape to start a business.
-It can be a grueling undertaking and we are up to the challenge of turning pro.
+It can be a grueling undertaking and we want to make sure you’ve got what it takes to turn pro.

 Are you a self-starter?